ulfschneider/breakdown/README.md

 ```

-### Pull from JIRA
+### Pulling from JIRA

-Select in the Packages menu **Breakdown / Pull from JIRA** to get your selected JIRA dataset into Atom.
-Whenever you pull the JIRA dataset into your Atom editor, all contents of the editor will be overwritten by your JIRA dataset (you have the UNDO function in the editor).
+In the Packages menu, select **Breakdown → Pull from JIRA** to get your selected JIRA dataset into Atom.
+Whenever you pull the JIRA dataset into your Atom editor, all contents of the editor will be overwritten by the downloaded JIRA dataset.

 ### Working with the editor

-In this explanation the <kbd>CMD</kbd> key stands for <kbd>⌘</kbd> on a Mac and <kbd>CTRL</kbd> on other platforms.
+> In this explanation the <kbd>CMD</kbd> key stands for <kbd>⌘</kbd> on a Mac and <kbd>CTRL</kbd> on other platforms.

 By default, after a pull all editor lines are folded.
 Folding can be controlled with the following keys